jhvanderschee/hugocodex/content/posts/lightweight-slider-carousel-added.md

 image: /uploads/slider/image1.jpg
 ---

 A lot of websites have a slider (or carousel).
 Most of them in the header.
 The big question is: [Should I add a carousel](https://shouldiuseacarousel.com/) to my Hugo website?
 This is something I cannot decide for you.
-If you decide you need one, you can use the one under [Add ons > Slider/carousel](/add-ons/slider-carousel/) in the main menu.
+If you decide you need one, I added a decent one under [Add ons > Slider/carousel](/add-ons/slider-carousel/) in the main menu.
 A demo is shown below:

 {{< carousel items="1" height="500" unit="px" duration="7000" >}}